First inauguration of George Washington: Washington's journey to New York

 Secretary of the Continental Congress Charles Thomson was appointed by the Senate to deliver to Washington the letter containing the news of his election.
 Thomson delivered the official notification to Washington at Mount Vernon on April 14, 1789.
 Washington replied immediately, and set out two days later for New York City, accompanied by David Humphreys and Thomson.

 Along the way, Washington received triumphal welcomes in almost every town he passed through.
 These included Alexandria; Georgetown, Maryland (now part of Washington D.C.); Baltimore; and Havre de Grace.
 One of the places he spent the night was Spurrier's Tavern in Baltimore.
 Just after noon on April 20, Washington arrived to an elaborate welcome at Gray's Ferry in Philadelphia.
 On April 21, the Ladies of Trenton hosted his reception at Trenton.
-On April 23 he took a small barge with 13 pilots through the Kill Van Kull tidal strait into the Upper New York Bay, and from there the city.
+On April 23 he left Elizabethtown, New Jersey and took a small barge with 13 pilots through the Kill Van Kull tidal strait into the Upper New York Bay, and from there the city.
 A variety of boats surrounded him during the voyage, and Washington's approach was greeted by a series of cannon fire, first a thirteen gun salute by the Spanish warship Galveston, then by the North Carolina, and finally by other artillery.
 Thousands had gathered on the waterfront to see him arrive.
 Washington landed at Murray's Wharf (at the foot of Wall Street), where he was greeted by New York Governor George Clinton as well as other congressmen and citizens.
 A plaque now marks the landing site.
 They proceeded through the streets to what would be Washington's new official residence, 3 Cherry Street.